 MedlinePlus Genetics provides information about Hereditary hypophosphatemic ricketsMore About This Health Condition

 A normal variation (polymorphism) in the ENPP1 gene has been associated with an increased risk of type 2 diabetes (the most common form of diabetes).
-Type 2 diabetes is caused by resistance to the hormone insulin, which results in impaired control of blood sugar.
+Type 2 diabetes is caused by resistance to the hormone insulin, which results in impaired control of blood glucose.
 The polymorphism associated with type 2 diabetes leads to the production of a protein with the protein building block (amino acid) glutamine in protein position 121, written as Q121, rather than the amino acid lysine in this position (K121).
 The Q121 variant of the ENPP1 protein inhibits the function of the insulin receptor more strongly than the K121 version, increasing insulin resistance and the risk of type 2 diabetes.

 Other Names for This Gene